George-Craft/smart-burglar-alarm-project/README.md

 3. Navigate to the project directory.
 4. Launch the MATLAB file and the BASystem.ino file
 5. Run both whilst connected to the hardware system.

-## Results
-Results can be found inside the results folder of this project.